athenian-computational-thinking/athenian-cs-mkdocs/docs/ct-projects.md

 ### [How to Win at (3 games) by JH '23](https://github.com/athenian-ct-projects/Game-Theory-Day-JH) &nbsp; [![Run on Repl.it](https://repl.it/badge/github/athenian-ct-projects/Game-Theory-Day-JH)](https://repl.it/github/athenian-ct-projects/Game-Theory-Day-JH)
 * Winning strategies for Nim, Prisoner's Dilemma and the Pirate Game
+* It only runs nim, but not the other two.
+If I choose 1 for the first number, I automatically win.
+If I choose a number outside of 1, 2, or 3, I can win.
+It also breaks if a letter is entered.
+MA

 ## Harry Potter Day